virtual-world-framework/vwf/docs/persistence_in_vwf.md

 We're using the term persistence in VWF to describe two different capabilities:

-- **Instance persistence** - Persist an instance of an application so that it's available later with the same instance ID and state.
+- **Instance persistence** - Persist an instance of an application so that the instance is able to be accessed later with the same instance ID and state.

   For example, a client connects to an application instance `instance-x`, at point `A` and then disconnects at point `B`.
 At that point, the instance has no connected clients.
 A client then reconnects to the same instance at point `C`.
 The state should be maintained for `instance-x` and be available to the client.

 ```
 instance-x  o---A---o---B...C---o---...
 ```

-- **State persistence** - Persist the state of any given instance of an application so that it's available later.
+- **Save Instance State** - Save the state of any given instance of an application so that it's available later.

   For example, the application instance `instance-x` has it's state saved at point `A`, and later new instance `instance-y` is created with the save state `A` of `application-x`.

 ```
 instance-x  o---A---o…